-The Briggs Family initially became involved in the marine industry on the Firth of Forth, providing tough, dependable workboats to assist marine based construction works both on the East and West coasts of Scotland
+The Briggs Family initially became involved in the marine industry on the Firth of Forth, providing dependable workboats to assist marine based construction works both on the East and West coasts of Scotland

-In the 1980s, Briggs saw an opportunity in the Environmental Services market and by 1987 had purchased an oil spill response vessel, and established Briggs Enviromental Services.
+In the 1980s, Briggs saw an opportunity in the Environmental Services market and by 1987 had purchased an oil spill response vessel, and established Briggs Environmental Services.
 Briggs were part of the response team for the Piper Alpha disaster in 1988 and the Exxon Valdez oil spill in Alaska in 1989.
 Also in the late 80s they started providing vessels and manpower for oil and gas terminal operations round the UK.

 Briggs Marine became involved in various salvage operations, including the Sea Osprey Wave Generator at Dounreay and recovery of a 360 aircraft from the Firth of Forth.